izure1/radar4mob/README.md

 #### *destroy()*: `void`

 Destroy a mob instance.
-A area instance will drops mob instance too.
+A area instance will drop mob instance too.